palmerc/VES-Kiwi-NDK/README.md

 ## Setting up VES-Kiwi for ndk-build

+The issue with the cmake VES Superbuild is that it is designed to download any explicitly defined external dependencies and generate a Makefile to build up the base requirements.
+This is not compatible with the workflow of using the Eclipse IDE and ndk-build.
+I define that workflow as edit, compile, debug, repeat.

 The idea here is to keep the VES and Kiwi code in the `VES/src` directory as source code that the IDE and ndk-build can manage.
 The VTK stuff will be treated as a black box that the VES/Kiwi code can reference.

 Update `ves-kiwi-variables.sh` values to suit your environment.
 Then run the following commands: